 July in the garden

-The rising heat and lack of rain are bringing the garden to a lull.
+The rising heat and lack of rain bring the garden to a lull.
 Peppers and cucumbers are slowing down, while green beans and eggplants are trying to keep up.

 Tomatoes are coming to a halt.
-If you planted determinate tomatoes, cut them back to a third.
-This will allow them to refresh and have a fresh start in the fall.
-However, determinate tomatoes are done for the season.
-Pull them out and replace them with new plants.
+If you planted indeterminate tomatoes, cut them back to a third, allowing them to refresh and restart in the fall.
+On the other hand, determinate tomatoes’ production is over for the season.
+So pull them out and replace them with new plants.

 Direct sow the second round of cucumbers, zucchini, and greens beans for fall harvest.
-Maintain pumpkins, eggplants, and okra which may be setting fruits.
+And maintain pumpkins, eggplants, and okra which may still be setting fruits.

 Harvest green beans and okra regularly to encourage continuous production.
 Melons should be ready for harvest too.

 Enjoy summer flowers and make some arrangements for your enjoyment.
-Zinnias, basil, passion flower, blue butterfly pea and sunflowers are at their of bloom.
+Zinnias, basil, passion flower, blue butterfly pea, and sunflowers are at the peak of their bloom.

 August in the garden

-Some plants might need some sun protection such as tomatoes and peppers.
-Giving them some shade will help them renew their energy to for the fall production.
+Some plants might need some sun protection, such as tomatoes and peppers.
+Giving them shade will help them renew their energy for the fall production.

 Harvest parsley, cilantro, and fennel seeds.

 Plant summer potatoes for winter harvest.
-However this is not the main potato crops, the yield won’t be as good as spring harvest.
+However, this is not the main potato crop; the yield won’t be as good as the spring harvest.